Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

-\textit{Analytical Description of the Entropy-Density Relation---}Despite achieving near-perfect predictive accuracy, the KAN framework failed to build a symbolic expression using pruning~\cite{Liu2025}.
+\textit{Analytical Description of the Entropy-Density Relation---}The KAN analysis confirms the existence of a multivariate relationship but fails to build a symbolic expression using pruning~\cite{Liu2025}.
 To address this limitation, we pursued an alternative approach based on physical intuition.
 We hypothesized that the entropy-density relationship should reflect the nature of quantum entanglement in bipartite systems.
 Specifically, since our system involves a binary choice for particle localization (before or after the barrier), we expected the entanglement entropy to follow a form similar to binary entropy.
-This intuition led us to propose that the $S_A(n_{A})$ relationship can be accurately described by:
+This intuition led us to propose that the {$S_{\alpha}(n_{A})$ relationship can be accurately described by:

-where $c_1$ and $c_2$ are fitting coefficients that depend on the interaction strength $U$ and barrier height $h$.
+where $\alpha\in\{A, n, c\}$ labels the entropy component and $c_1^{\alpha}$, $c_2^{\alpha}$ are fitting coefficients that depend on the interaction strength $U$ and barrier height $h$.} These coefficients exhibit complex parameter dependence without simple analytical scaling relations, especially for larger system sizes.
 The first term captures the contribution from particles that have successfully tunneled into subsystem~$A$ (the post-barrier region).
-Meanwhile, the second term describes the contribution from the particles that remain localized in subsystem~$B$ (the pre-barrier region, including the barrier sites themselves).
-Together, these terms naturally capture how the total bipartite entanglement entropy $S_A$ emerges from the weighted contributions of both subsystems.
+Meanwhile, the second term describes the contribution from the particles that remain localized in subsystem~$B$ (the pre-barrier region, including the barrier sites themselves). {For the number entropy, this structure follows directly from the particle-number distribution $p_{\tilde{N}}$; for $S_c$ and $S_{A}$, it serves as an effective parametrization of the more complex within-sector correlations.}